 Stories: Can you tell us a bit about CoDE and its aims and objectives?

 Professor James Nazroo: CoDE is an ESRC funded research centre.
 We are focused on the question of ethnic inequality and the ways in which ethnic inequalities have unfolded over time.
-Fundamental to what we do is trying to feed our understanding of the patterns and drivers of ethnic inequality into policy discussion, with the ultimate aim of seeing a shift in outcomes.
+We are trying to feed our understanding of the patterns and drivers of ethnic inequality into a policy discussion.
+With the ultimate aim of seeing a shift in outcomes.

 S: When was CoDE founded?